Enabling Instance Security

 Using Tags to Isolate Query Permissions

-You can use tags to further isolate query permissions.
+You can use tags to isolate and categorize scheduled queries you are running.
 For more information about using tags, see Tagging.

 Note